 If you don’t trust your employees, DeskTime won’t help you.
 Look: time tracking can work wonders if everyone’s works as a team and strives for the best results.
 Meanwhile, seeing it as a spying tool or using every situation to point the finger at someone, just isn’t efficient.
 Sure, check the data every once in awhile, but showing your employees that you’re actively controlling them is a great way to alienate yourself in the office.

-Read this complete guide to time tracking to find out more about employee monitoring in the workplace.
+Read this complete guide to employee monitoring to find out more about using it in the workplace.

 Psst!
 You can clap more than once if you really loved it 🙂